dwarvesf/playground/_memo/remove-unused-css-styles-from-bootstrap-using-purgecss.md

 }
 ```

-Then run npm run build, you should see new bootstrap-grid.min.css in dist folder with unused CSS content being removed
+Then run npm run build, you should see new bootstrap-grid.min.css in dist folder with unused CSS content being removed.

 ![](assets/remove-unused-css-styles-from-bootstrap-using-purgecss_04ee21f4b60188ce76c21df96695e6cf_md5.webp)